 In this post, we will dig into Kubernetes Container Storage Interface.
 We will use Hostpath CSI Driver locally on a single node bare metal cluster, to get the conceptual understanding of the CSI workflow in provisioning the Persistent Volume and its lifecycle.
 Also, a cool feature of snapshotting the volume and recover it back is explained.

-CSI is a standard for exposing storage systems in arbitrary block and file storage to containerised workloads on Container Orchestrations like Kubernetes, Mesos, and Cloud Foundry.
+CSI is a standard for exposing storage systems in arbitrary block and file storage to containerized workloads on Container Orchestrations like Kubernetes, Mesos, and Cloud Foundry.
 It becomes very extensible for third-party storage provider to expose their new storage systems using CSI, without actually touching the Kubernetes code.
 Single independent implementation of CSI Driver by a storage provider will work on any orchestrator.

 - Automatically create storage when required.